- Do I need to apply for the Promise Scholarship?

-- Do I have to be enrolled full-time for PROMISE?
+- Do I have to be enrolled full-time to receive my Promise Scholarship?

 Please note that the March 1 deadline has been extended to July 1, 2021 for the 2021-2022 academic year.

-In most cases, if you qualify for PROMISE it may be "stacked" with (used in addition to) WVU scholarships.
-However, there can are exceptions.
-For example, recipients of the Foundation Scholarship may not receive both PROMISE and the Foundation Scholarship.
-PROMISE is tuition and fee specific, so if a student has other aid which is specifically meant to apply to tuition and fees, one must be reduced.
+In most cases, if you qualify for Promise it may be "stacked" with (used in addition to) WVU scholarships.
+However, there are exceptions.
+For example, recipients of the Foundation Scholarship may not receive both Promise and the Foundation Scholarship.
+Promise is tuition and fee specific, so if a student has other aid which is specifically meant to apply to tuition and fees, one must be reduced.
 Also, financial aid cannot be more than the student's cost of attendance for financial aid purposes.

-Do I have to be enrolled full-time for PROMISE?
+Do I have to be enrolled full-time to receive my Promise Scholarship?

-We highly recommend you review the PROMISE Scholarship website for current leave of absence policies.
+We highly recommend you review the CFWV Promise Scholarship FAQ webpage for current leave of absence policies.